- Assistant Professor

 My research thrives on highly translational science, which seamlessly connects a passion for basic science and engineering with prominent women’s health needs.
 I make it a personal commitment to keep my scientific, technology, and clinical acuity in check and hence, have recently completed a subspecialty fellowship at Texas Children’s Hospital (4th largest children’s hospital in North America).
 I also earned a Master’s of Science in Clinical Investigation at Baylor College of Medicine and was awarded a 5-year mentored career research K08 funding by NIH/NIGMS to further my studies on the complex interplay between hormones, hyaluronan, and biomechanical tension, which drive vaginal wound healing outcomes.
 As I am uniquely poised with expertise in biomedical research and clinical/surgical gynecology, I designed a research pathway toward clinical device validation on both novel physical vaginal stent and degradable versions.
 Similarly, I cohesively implemented STEM tools to analyze and better understand the intricacies of unmet clinical needs, which allows multidisciplinary team interactions under one vision to develop research agendas and promote innovation in women’s health research.
 Of significant note, I am greatly fortunate to be under the superb scientific mentorship of Dr. Sundeep Keswani, the Director of Basic Science Research at Texas Children’s Hospital, Chief of the Department of Pediatric Surgery, and a world-renowned pediatric surgeon scientist.
 As such, I am committed to clinical excellence, scientific endeavors, and devotion to education/mentoring of students and the public at large.
 I am supremely proud of the academic environment in Houston Medical Center, which propelled my professional and personal growth.
 I will be proud to mentor, serve and inspire all those who come behind me in their medical careers.

-Improving Women's Health & Wellness
+Improving Women's Health and Wellness

 Log In to edit your profile